EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 operating directly or indirectly the operational services to an agreed level of quality needed by the Resource Centres and the user community.
-It holds the responsibility of integrating them in EGI to enable uniform resource access and sharing for the benefit of their consuming end-users.
+It holds the responsibility of integrating them in EGI to enable uniform resource access and sharing for the benefit of their consuming end users.
 Examples of a Resource infrastructure Provider are the
 [European Intergovernmental Research Organisations (EIRO)](https://ims.egi.eu/display/EGIG/European+Intergovernmental+Research+Organisation) and the [NGIs](https://ims.egi.eu/display/EGIG/NGI).